 If you decide to drive, there are two directions you can take when leaving Montréal: Autoroute 20 or the more scenic Autoroute 40.
 Both take approximately three hours.
 Québec City is also about 500 miles (eight hours) from New York City and less than 400 miles (six hours) from Boston.
 Coming from New York or destinations south of the Big Apple, take Interstate 91 to the Canadian border.
 From Boston, the best route is to take I-93 and switch to I-91 in Vermont.
 After the border, I-91 becomes Québec Autoroute 55, to Sherbrooke.

 From Sherbrooke take Autoroute 55 to Autoroute 20.
 Once you cross the Pont Pierre-Laporte bridge, turn right onto Wilfrid-Laurier boulevard, which leads to the Château Frontenac.

 If you're visiting Canada and need to rent a car, you're in luck.
 Many big-name car rental companies—such as Hertz, Avis, and Enterprise—all operate in Canada, making it easy for you to pick up a car and go.
 In fact, some compact cars can be rented for as low as $25 a day.

 Traveling by Air

 Air Canada, which flies from the U.S. via Montréal or Toronto, is the most popular airline.
 However, WestJet and United are also good options.
 United has many different flight routes while WestJet provides affordable airfare for budget travelers.
-All flights arrive at Québec City Jean Lesage International Airport (YQB), which is only a 20-minute cab ride downtown, passing through the newer suburbs en route.
+All flights arrive at Québec City Jean Lesage International Airport (YQB), which is only a 20-minute cab ride downtown.

 Traveling by Bus